tidepool-org/data-model/device-data/types/basal/temp.md

 <!-- start editable commentary on duration -->

-Unlike [`scheduled`](./scheduled.md) basals, both the legacy jellyfish ingestion API and the new platform APIs *require* a `duration` on every `temp` basal since an insulin pump user is always required to program a duration for a temporary basal rate interval <!-- Edit by Eden -->as well as the desired temporary rate (or percentage of active rate) itself.
+Unlike [`scheduled`](./scheduled.md) basals, both the legacy jellyfish ingestion API and the new platform APIs *require* a `duration` on every `temp` basal since an insulin pump user is always required to program a duration for a temporary basal rate interval as well as the desired temporary rate (or percentage of active rate) itself.

 The new platform APIs expect this value to be >= 0 and <= 86400000 (the number of milliseconds in twenty-four hours), as no pump manufacturer that we know of currently allows the programming of a temporary basal rate for longer than twenty-four hours.